HangarMC/Hangar/README.md

 The project uses maven and should be straight forward (we even include a wrapper for you, wow!)
 The frontend is located in `src/main/frontend` and uses webpack.
 You will need yarn to build that.
 Initially install dependencies via `yarn`, then start the dev environment using `yarn run serve`.

 Additionally, you will need a postgresql database.
-For your convenice, this repo contains a dev-db docker compose stack in the docker folder that will get you setup.
+For your convenience, this repo contains a dev-db docker compose stack in the docker folder that will get you setup.

 This project currently uses java 11.